justingreerbbi/Scanner-Monitor/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, please open an issue or contact the repository owner.
+For any questions or suggestions, please open an issue.

 ## Todos
 - Add support for line-in audio.